grpc/proposal/A104-xds-ecds.md

 the `ecds_resources_needed` field in the parsed `HttpConnectionManager` config.

+Note that when a filter's configuration is obtained from a separate ECDS resource, that means that the `HttpConnectionManager` validation code will not know the type of the filter and therefore will not know whether the filter is a terminal filter.
+To avoid causing problems after config validation time, we will support ECDS only for non-terminal filters.
+This means that in the LDS validation logic, it will be considered an error if the last filter in the chain (which must be terminal) uses ECDS instead of an inline config.

 ### RDS Resource Validation Changes

 Just like in LDS, we will add a new `ecds_resources_needed` field to